rayennaitslimane/PQDOS/SYSTEM-EVALUATION.md

 ## Where the time goes

 The phase breakdown in [01_performance.ipynb](docs/metrics/01_performance.ipynb) splits each operation into a crypto phase and a transport phase.
-The crypto phase barely registers — a fraction of a millisecond for both reads and writes — while transport dominates the write path.
+The crypto phase barely registers, a fraction of a millisecond for both reads and writes, while transport dominates the write path.
 That's exactly the outcome [ADR-0001](docs/adr/0001-quantum-encryption.md) was hoping for: a per-object DEK wrapped by an ML-KEM-768 KEK is cheap enough that you never have to think about it again.

 The catch is that the two timed phases don't add up to the measured total.
-There's a consistent gap — modest on `PUT`, larger on `GET`, and largest of all on `REPAIR`, where it accounts for the majority of the operation.
+There's a consistent gap, modest on `PUT`, larger on `GET`, and largest of all on `REPAIR`, where it accounts for the majority of the operation.
 That missing time is the PostgreSQL metadata path, and it's missing for a structural reason: [ADR-0006](docs/adr/0006-concurrency-contract.md) funnels every metadata call through a single connection behind one mutex, and [ADR-0003](docs/adr/0003-dual-storage.md)